JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 To assess their performance, we computed the hexbin error (HBE) between the observed high-dimensional data and the fitted values, defined as the high-dimensional mappings of the bin centroids [@gamage2025c].
 A lower HBE indicates that the method better preserves the high-dimensional structure in its low-dimensional embedding.

 As shown in Figure \@ref(fig:fig-nldr-layouts), tSNE (Figure \@ref(fig:fig-nldr-layouts) a) achieved the lowest HBE across bin widths (mostly tiny), indicating high preservation of both local and global structures.
 Its layout displays well-separated clusters with minimal inter-cluster distances, making it the most faithful representation of the underlying data structure.
-UMAP and PaCMAP (Figure \@ref(fig:fig-nldr-layouts) b and e) produced moderately accurate embeddings, although the six clusters appear more well-separated, while PHATE (Figure \@ref(fig:fig-nldr-layouts) c) show non-linear cluster structures irrespective of the original structure.
+UMAP and PaCMAP (Figure \@ref(fig:fig-nldr-layouts) b and e) produced moderately accurate embeddings, although the six clusters appear more well-separated, while PHATE (Figure \@ref(fig:fig-nldr-layouts) c) show nonlinear cluster structures irrespective of the original structure.
 Also, TriMAP (Figure \@ref(fig:fig-nldr-layouts) d) has high HBE, and show three clusters with small distances.
 PCA (Figure \@ref(fig:fig-nldr-layouts) f) failed to capture the non-linear geometry, leading to the highest HBE.

 ## Benchmarking clustering algorithms